prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The labels to add to any time series or alerts when communicating with
+<p>externalLabels defines the labels to add to any time series or alerts when communicating with
 external systems (federation, remote storage, Alertmanager).
 Labels defined by <code>spec.replicaExternalLabelName</code> and
 <code>spec.prometheusExternalLabelName</code> take precedence over this list.</p>